-• the delegation of certain nursing practices to other personnel The scope of practice of the Unlicensed Assistive Personnel (UAP) is further defined in the Arkansas State Board of Nursing Rules, Chapter 5 on Delegation (ASBN 2007).
+• The delegation of certain nursing practices to other personnel as set forth in rules established by the board.

+The scope of practice of the UAP is further defined in the Arkansas State Board of Nursing Rules, Chapter 5 on Delegation.